collective-soundworks/collective-soundworks.github.io/plugins/position.md

 [`soundworks`](https://soundworks.dev) plugin for locating people in an area.

-When registered the soundworks launcher will automatically provide an interface so that people can give give their approximate position on a map or area.
+When registered the soundworks launcher will automatically provide an interface so that people can give their approximate position on a map or area.

 ## Table of Contents